 The Child Support Disclosure Matrix of how federal tax information (FTI) may be used for purposes of Child Support Enforcement actions includes what information may be disclosed, to whom it may be disclosed and under which limitations and conditions.

-Guidance for States with Tribal CSEAs
+Guidance for states with tribal CSEAs

 Current IRS statutes do not allow for disclosure of FTI to tribal child support enforcement agencies.
 The findings for re-disclosing FTI will no longer be held in abeyance.
 The Office of Safeguards is requiring states to remediate the unauthorized disclosure to tribal entities and stop sharing FTI without proper authority.